allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Boxes are configured to show required content, typically provided via REST API by backend services.

 **Separating View from Data Sources**<br/>
-Box is a high-level abstraction, it joins two things:
+Box is a high-level abstraction.
+It joins two things:

-  * Frontend design (often referred as a View).
+  * Frontend design (often referred to as a View).
     Concrete View implementation is called *frontend component*.
     For example, our ShowCase box has two frontend implementations: Web and Mobile.
   * Data-source (REST service) which feeds data for frontend components.
-    One component can be feeded by any data-source as soon as its API matches the Box contract.
+    One component can be fed by any data-source as soon as its API matches the Box contract.
-    For example, Offer component knows how to present nice offer box with offer title, price, image and so on.
+    For example, Offer component knows how to present a nice offer box with offer title, price, image and so on.
     Since Offer component is decoupled from backends by the Box contract abstraction, it can show offers from many sources: Recommendations, Listing or Ads services.

 **Conditional content**<br/>
-Boxes can be rendered conditionally, this is the way to content customization.
+Boxes can be rendered conditionally as a way to provide content customization.
 Various types od conditions are implemented:

 * date from/to condition,